S-ayanide/Human-Action-Classifier-And-Pedestrian-Detection/README.md

      You can download the test video [here](https://drive.google.com/file/d/1aDV09dDRyQneKpiH73oXOJU--bUO6eqV/view?usp=sharing).
   3) Navigate to `posenet-py/` folder inside the main/root project directory and type `python video_demo.py` from your command prompt.

+  If you want to test the application using simple images using `images_demo.py` which runs inference on an input folder of images and     outputs those images with the keypoints and skeleton overlayed, follow below steps:

+  1) Navigate to `posenet-py/` folder inside the main/root project directory.
+  2) Download a folder of suitable test images by first running the `get_test_images.py` script.
+  3) Navigate to `posenet-py/` folder and run following command from command prompt:
+     `python image_demo.py --model 101 --image_dir ./images --output_dir ./output`
+  4) Navigate to `posenet-py/` folder inside the main/root project directory and type `python video_demo.py` from your command prompt.

 ## Component Breakdown